Development Platform Integrations¶

 For embedded cluster deployments, navigate to the admin console, Config tab and then to the Development Platforms section.

-Select the Azure DevOps checkbox to enable Azure DevOps integration.
+Select the Azure DevOps checkbox to enable Azure DevOps integration, then choose an authentication method.

 - Organization: Your Azure DevOps organization name